-results (otter.test\files.GradingResults) - the results of all test cases before\execution(submission)
+Parameters results (otter.test\files.GradingResults) - the results of all test cases before\execution(submission)

-PluginEventNotSupportedException - if the event is not supported by this plugin the altered submission to be executed nbformat.NotebookNode or str
+Raises PluginEventNotSupportedException - if the event is not supported by this plugin

 Plugin event run before the execution of the submission which can modify the submission itself.
 This method should return a properly-formatted NotebookNode or string that will be executed in place of the student's original submission.